industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ## Start Consumer

 Start the __Consumer Connector__.
-It receives sensor values over the secured and remotely attested IDS protocol and forwards it to a simple node app running in the __Consumer Connector__.
+It receives sensor values over the secured and remotely attested IDSC protocol and forwards it to a simple node app running in the __Consumer Connector__.
 The node app receives data via HTTP POST requests and displays it in a web page.

 ``` bash
 $ docker-compose -f docker-compose-consumer.yaml up
 ```

 The consumer app exposes a web interface.
 Open the application's web page at `http://localhost:8081`.
-You should see temperature values which have been received over the IDS protocol.
+You should see temperature values which have been received over the IDSC protocol.